 - Workers in paediatric wards, cancer centres and intensive care.

-- Those working in a dental surgery or care home.
+- Those working in a dental surgery, social care or care home.

 Health and social care staff directly involved in patient care are recommended to have the vaccine.
 Some of the jobs and areas covered include: